marijamaric99/Cocktails/README.md

 1. Clone this repository to your local machine.
 2. Install the necessary dependencies using `npm install`.
 3. Launch the app locally with `npm run serve`.

-## Contribute

-We welcome your creativity!
-Have ideas for enhancements or want to report issues?
-Open an issue or submit a pull request.
-Together, we can craft memorable cocktails.

-## Acknowledgments

-- A special cheers to [RapidAPI](https://rapidapi.com/) for providing cocktail data.
-- We raise our glass to the open-source community for their invaluable contributions.

 Sip, savor, and enjoy **Cocktails**! 🍸